dongahn/resource-query/README.md

 ```

 ## Documentation for Flux Scheduling Infrastructure Code Base
-We have minimal support for doxygen documentation.
+The source base has in-line documentation support for doxygen.
 It can be generated:

 ```
 $ cd doxy